andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/ui-work/swift-how-to-setting-up-a-table-view.md

 #### [4:34]

-Selecting the table view from the document outline will allow me to grab the top edge and drag the hight downward slowly until it &#8220;snaps&#8221; into place where the bottom of the status bar would appear to be.
+Selecting the table view from the document outline will allow me to grab the top edge and drag the hight downward slowly until it "snaps&#8221; into place where the bottom of the status bar would appear to be.

 #### [4:48]

 Next, I'll set some constraints.
-Within the document outline, I'll control + click from the Table View to the View and set constraints for &#8220;Top Space to Top Layout Guide&#8221;, Center Horizontally, Center Vertically, and Equal Widths.
+Within the document outline, I'll control + click from the Table View to the View and set constraints for "Top Space to Top Layout Guide&#8221;, Center Horizontally, Center Vertically, and Equal Widths.

 #### [5:17]